dineshpotla/AI-page-watcher-extension/README.md

 5. Click **Start Watching**.
 6. Grant notification permissions when prompted.

-The extension will monitor the page, send your instruction and the page text to the LLM, and notify you when a change is detected (based on LLM’s structured JSON response).
+The extension will monitor the page, send your instruction and the page text to the LLM (via OpenRouter, using your selected model), and notify you when a change is detected (based on the LLM’s structured JSON response).

 ---